 Have you experienced challenges with traditional retirement planning products like contribution limits and Required Minimum Distributions?
 How about the tax liability on your retirement income?
 Is that going to diminish your available income in your 70s, 80s, and 90s?

 If you are like most other neurologists, you’re probably looking for that one investment product that doesn’t contain all the rules and constraints that the traditional products contain.
-An IUL for neurologists could very possibly be that product you’re searching for.
+An IUL could very possibly be that product you’re searching for.

 How can I do better with an IUL?

 The problems or drawbacks found in traditional retirement products simply are not found in an indexed universal life insurance policy (IUL).
-Plus, the IUL offers a tax-free death benefit for your surviving loved ones that is guaranteed for a lifetime.
+In addition to the supplemental tax free income that an IUL can provide the IUL offers a tax-free death benefit for your surviving loved ones that is guaranteed for a lifetime.

 Certainly, the 401(k) is one of the better “gifts” provided by the IRS because your contributions are tax-deductible and in many cases, the employer will match those contributions up to the limit they and the IRS are comfortable with.
 The problem is the restraints that are placed on your retirement plan: